Preview v1 contract

 Device lifecycle

-Manage the physical device as the agent identity boundary.
+Manage the physical device as the identity boundary.

-ProvisionGatePilot admin assigns a physical router, SIM, phone number, gateway, and WireGuard tunnel IP to the paid device slot.
+ProvisionGatePilot admin assigns a physical router, SIM, phone metadata, gateway, and WireGuard tunnel IP to the paid mobile identity slot.

 ListFind provisioned customer devices and supported capabilities through `GET /devices`.

-SessionCreate a time-bound browser session for approved domains and policies.
+SessionCreate a time-bound browser session and receive one-time proxy credentials.

 RouteUse the returned proxy metadata in Playwright, Puppeteer, Browserbase, or a custom runtime.